How to Start a Tennessee LLC

 The first step in creating an LLC in Tennessee is naming your business.
 You’ll need to check with the Tennessee Secretary of State to make sure the name you’ve chosen is available.
 You can do this online via the Tennessee Business Search.

 It is also highly recommended that you check the US Patent and Trademark Office to see if someone has a federal trademark of the business name you want (the Tennessee Secretary of State will not check other state’s databases or the federal trademark database).
-You can click here to have a comprehensive name availability search performed for you.
+As such, you should sue the following link to have a comprehensive name availability search performed for you.

 Your LLC name must contain the words “limited liability company” or the abbreviations “L.L.C” or“LLC”.